 Direct mail and digital channels can support each other by presenting a unified brand voice as well as meeting customers where they are with messaging and offers tailored for each method.

-Many brands sell goods or services online that fit a back to school theme.
-So sponsor ads for them wherever it makes sense – on Google, Facebook, Amazon, or Instagram.
+Many brands sell goods or services online that fit a back-to-school theme.
+So sponsor ads for them wherever it makes sense – on Google, Facebook, YouTube, Amazon, or Instagram.